Shopping cart vs checkout pages: which to use?

 2. Multi-step checkout

-Multi-step or multi-page checkouts are a widely used format in ecommerce stores, where the checkout process is divided into several distinct steps and pages.
+Multi-step or multi-page checkouts are a widely used format in e-commerce stores, where the checkout process is divided into several distinct steps and pages.
 Each page focuses on one part of the checkout, leading customers step-by-step to give information and make choices.

 For instance, shoppers might navigate through separate screens for inputting shipping details, choosing delivery options, applying discount codes, and selecting add-ons.